 “We’re introducing something that hasn’t been done here.
 Attached to a well-established restaurant chain, Mirai, which provides a new wave of Japanese cuisine, this isn’t just a lounge or a bar or a restaurant; it’s a mixture of all three.
 Only in the US do you have ultra elite clubs, and that is what was missing in Dubai,” Rahman continued.

 “Another selling point is that we’re in the only leasable area in Dubai and so we serve alcohol.
 This is one of the first times in Dubai that you can go into an area and pop into a bar to have a drink, without stepping foot in a hotel.”

-The main concept of the Club Bang experience is its tiered layout.
-Using steps, the designers were able to create an effect where the dance floor, at the lowest point of the club, remains visible from anywhere.
+The main concept and one of the most interesting aspects of the Club Bang experience is its tiered layout.
+Implementing different levels of height using steps, the designers were able to create an effect whereby the dance floor, at the lowest point of the club, remains visible wherever you stand.

 “Our main challenge was this concept of height and levels.
 We raised the floor by three steps on the way in and then we raised the floor again around the perimeter by another two steps.
 This enabled us to sink the centre of the club.

 “We were lucky with the impressive height of the ceiling.
 It’s tiered itself, so the main challenge was to get this

 venue to have the perfect split-level,” Duncalf added.

 Further developing the traditional theme, interiors were designed to bear resemblance to an Arabian courtyard.
 Using a striking mix of crystal and glass, walls were designed to mimic the old-style intricately carved mashrabiya woodwork.
 “When you walk into Club Bang, you’re instantly overwhelmed by the cast acrylic crystals and black high-gloss blocks, a contemporary take on the traditional Arabic mashrabiya.